alextim/astro-lib/examples/sitemap/extended/README.md

-# Demo for astro-sitemap-i18n integration
+# Demo for astro-sitemap integration

-This demo uses the `astro-sitemap-i18n` instead of official `@astrojs/sitemap` integration.
+This demo uses the `astro-sitemap` instead of official `@astrojs/sitemap` integration.

 External configuration is used.